mishrabhi/mishrabhi/README.md

-# Hi,I'm Abhishek
+# Hi, I'm Abhishek

-I'm a student persuing Master of Computer Application.
+I am currently pursuing Masters of Computer Application.
+Focused on getting depth knowledge of Python and Data Structures.
+Aiming to solve atleast one problem per day in 2022.